Zartoz/qb-wheelchair/README.md

 ## Installation

 1. **Download and Extract**
-   - Download the script and extract it to your `resources` folder.
+   - Download the script, remove the main from the end and extract it to your `resources` folder.

 2. **Add to Server Config**
    - Add the resource to your `server.cfg`: